 Even though it was early September, light-headedness and dehydration threatened as we traipsed the smooth-worn stone steps and paths of Dubrovnik’s medieval wall together with countless other people.
 Many more had preceded us and many hundreds would follow in a non-stop single-file procession throughout the day despite the 200 kuna (NZ$50) fee.
 In 2018, over a million tourists visited Dubrovnik; and in August 2016, a record 10,000 walked the wall in a single day.
 Dubrovnik has now imposed a limit of 4000 people a day entering the old town through the city gates.

-The peak summer season was over when we arrived in Dubrovnik, the European school children back at school, but still as we had a late breakfast outdoors at the Cafe Festival in the main street, the Stradun, we watched appalled as busloads of people spilled in from cruise ships.
+The peak summer season was over when we arrived, the European school children back at school, but still as we had a late breakfast outdoors at the Cafe Festival in the main street, the Stradun, we watched appalled as busloads of people spilled in from cruise ships.
 Dubrovnik’s old town, even more than Venice, has become a Disneyesque attraction, a theme park where everything is geared to tourists.
 During the day, in the walled medieval Old Town where much of Game of Thrones was filmed, few local people were there.
 They were only to be seen if we got up early in the morning, making deliveries before the streets become too crowded.
 The population is a fifth of what it was, down from around 5000 to just 1500.
 The shop and cafe workers we spoke to lived out of the old town, or neighbouring countries like Bosnia to work during the tourist season.
 The wine bar was staffed by the family who owned the vineyard and winery outside of Dubrovnik.
-Our Airbnb apartment had been part of a three-level family home.
-Now the ground floor was rented out to a travel agency that took bookings for boat and bus tours; from the travel agency, stairs led up to our two rooms plus basic kitchen and bathroom; further up the stairs was another apartment to let.
-The family still owned it; but they had moved into the new part of town.
-Though the Airbnb listing was by the English-speaking, mobile-phone using daughter, it was her father who met us, helped us up with our bags, and seemed to be there each day as people came and went.
-The daughter presumably had a job elsewhere.

 In the cooler evening, the women emerge solitary in faded dresses to buy a few necessities from the two grocers that remain.
-They move slowly, head down, keeping to the edges of the street to avoid acknowledgement of the invading strangers whose presence had marginalised them within their own town.
+They move slowly, head down, keeping to the edges of the street to avoid acknowledgement of the invaders whose presence has marginalised them within their own town.
 For the elderly, it’s too crowded to navigate the cobblestone streets while the day-trippers are there.
 And they stand out, objects of curiosity for the passing parade of visitors.
-Cafes, restaurants, and boutiques selling Italian linen dresses, traditional embroidery and coral jewellery, and Game of Throne mementos now line the streets.
-Shops selling daily essentials are hard to find, though apparently there are a couple of barbers and a tiny post office on a side street.
-The one bookshop stocks books in multiple languages.

 We watched from a wine bar one evening as visitors headed unheeding up the paved narrow street, stopped abruptly 50 yards short of the end, and made a U-turn.
 A handful of elderly women had brought out chairs from their care home, carving out a territory that clearly signaled no throughway to any outsider.